gasoto04/china-development/README.md

 <!-- Data Processing and Visualization -->
 <h2 id="abstract">Data Processing and Visualization</h2>
+Data Processing and Visualization</h2>
-The analysis utilizes R for data processing and visualization, employing packages such as sf for geospatial analysis, leaflet for interactive mapping, and Shiny for dashboard creation.
-The visualization consists of two main interactive dashboards over shiny apps and three interactive plots of financial terms:
+The analysis leverages R for data processing and visualization, using packages such as <code>sf</code> for geospatial analysis, <code>leaflet</code> for interactive mapping, and <code>shiny</code> for dashboard development.
+The R workflow produces two interactive Shiny dashboards and three standalone plots that explore key financial characteristics of China's development lending.

-For interactive plots, it can be archived: https://ppol5202-final-project.netlify.app/
+Archived versions of the interactive plots are also available via the <a href="https://ppol5202-final-project.netlify.app/">Netlify archive</a>.

 #### 1. Comprehensive Overview Dashboard
 - Interactive map displaying project locations with detailed popup information